Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Experiments

 \subsection{Materials and Methods}

-For our experiments we chose four readily available fluids that are safe for home use: glycerol (Eisen-Golden Laboratories, 99.7\% anhydrous, ACS grade), blackstrap molasses (Golden Barrel, unsulfered blackstrap molasses), corn syrup (Karo, light corn syrup with real vanilla), and honey (Nature Nate's, 100\% California pure raw \& unfiltered honey).
+For our experiments we chose four readily available fluids that are Newtonian, safe to use at home where our experiments are performed, and have a wide range of viscosities: glycerol (Eisen-Golden Laboratories, 99.7\% anhydrous, ACS grade), blackstrap molasses (Golden Barrel, unsulfered blackstrap molasses), corn syrup (Karo, light corn syrup with real vanilla), and honey (Nature Nate's, 100\% California pure raw \& unfiltered honey).
 To aid visualization, blue food coloring dye is added to all but molasses (McCormick; 5--10 drops per 50~mL of fluid).
 Physical properties are measured as follows and collected in Table~\ref{table_fluids}.
 The mass density $\rho$ is obtained by weighing 50~mL of fluid in a graduated cylinder.
 The shear viscosity $\eta$ is measured using a stress-controlled rheometer (TA Instruments, DHR~30) in a 50~mm diameter cone-and-plate geometry.
 A custom-made solvent trap is used to avoid solvent evaporation.
 Newtonian behavior is found for all fluids over the full range of strain rates tested (0.1--100/s).
 The liquid-vapor surface tension $\gamma$ is obtained using a 15~minute pendant drop test with a 0.9~mm needle diameter and droplet volumes between 7 and 11~$\mu$L (KSV Instruments, Attension Theta).
 Surface tensions are not sensitive to dye at the concentrations used, but do exhibit systematic drift during the tests; thus, we take a straight average over all times and use the full range as an estimate of uncertainty.
 Surface tension and density results are used to compute the capillary length for each fluid, $\lambda_c=\sqrt{\gamma/(\rho g)}$, also given in the table.

 \begin{widetext}

 \end{widetext}

 For a solid substrate, we chose a $12\times12$ square-inch borosilicate glass sheet, 1/4~inch thick (McMaster-Carr), cleaned with dishwashing detergent and dried with paper towel.
 It is supported about 12~inches above a table, and made horizontal with aid of a 2~inch diameter bullseye bubble level.
 A photograph of one of our setups is shown in Fig.~\ref{fig_setup}.